Cerys, 5 months: Short naps, night waking.

-By 5 months Cerys had started to wake every 2 hours from about 11pm onwards and Katie was having to rock her back to sleep each time she woke.
-During the day, Katie noticed Cerys was harder to get to sleep for her naps, needing to be rocked to sleep for 15-20 minutes before she'd drift off and she'd then only sleep for 45 minutes (which is one sleep cycle).
+By 5 months, Cerys had started to wake every 2 hours from about 11pm onwards and Katie was having to rock her back to sleep each time she woke.
+She was also becoming harder and harder to get to sleep for her naps and now needed to be rocked for 15-20 minutes before she'd drift off.

-Katie was at a loss as to how to approach the night waking, seeing as Cerys had previously been sleeping so well.
-She received some advice that she needed to sleep train her baby overnight, to teach her to go back to sleep on her own, but Katie wasn't comfortable with the method recommended to her (a verbal check-in, hands-off method) and so she contacted us to see if we could help.
+Katie was at a loss, especially when it came to Cerys' night waking, seeing as she had previously been sleeping so well.
+She received some advice that she needed to "sleep train" her baby overnight, so that she would learn to go back to sleep on her own.
+Katie didn't feel comfortable with the method recommended to her (a verbal check-in, hands-off method), so she contacted us to see if we could help.

-We could see exactly what was going on with Cerys and it was simply that she'd reached the 4 month sleep regression.
-This period marks a permanent neurological change in your baby's sleep cycles and patterns and is characterised by catnapping and more frequent (2 hourly) night waking.
-It looked to us like Cerys needed some small changes made to her daytime structure first, to make her awake periods more appropriate for her age, and from there we suggested Katie have a look at our gradual methods for guiding her baby to independent sleep.
+We could see exactly what was going on with Cerys' sleep!
+She had simply reached the 4 month sleep regression.
+This period marks a permanent neurological change in your baby's sleep cycles and patterns and is characterised by catnapping during the day and more frequent (2 hourly) waking at night.

-The 4 month regression happens to all babies, however it is definitely "worse" for some babies than others.
-This regression is a time when babies become a lot more conscious about how they go to sleep and as a result they depend completely on whatever method of going to sleep they have become accustomed to, to go back to sleep when naturally rousing between sleep cycles - every 45 minutes in the day and every 2 hours overnight.
+The 4 month regression is something all babies go through, however it is definitely "worse" for some babies than others.
+During this regression, babies become a lot more conscious about how they go to sleep and start to depend completely on their existing sleep associations, to go back to sleep when they rouse between sleep cycles - every 45 minutes in the day and every 2 hours overnight.

-Cerys was used to being rocked to sleep and so for her, this was the only way she knew to go to sleep.
-When her sleep cycles matured at that 4 month mark, she started fully waking at the end of a sleep cycle and because she was no longer being rocked, she was unable to go back to sleep on her own.
+Cerys was used to being rocked to sleep at the start of naps and bedtime so when the 4 month regression hit and she started fully waking at the end of a sleep cycle, she was unable to go back to sleep without being rocked again.
 This was causing the short naps and the night waking.
-Helping your baby learn that they are capable of falling asleep on their own, when they're good and ready for sleep, is the key to getting longer naps and longer stretches at night.
+So learning to fall asleep independently, or self-settle, was going to be the key to longer naps and longer stretches of sleep at night.